Bobby Weaver

 Robert Brooks Weaver Sr. (born December 29, 1958) is an American former freestyle wrestler.
 He won a gold medal at 48 kg (105.5 pounds) at the 1984 Summer Olympics in Los Angeles.
 He also won a silver medal at the 1979 World Championships and was a member of the 1980 Olympic team that boycotted the Moscow Olympics.

-Wrestling career

-High school
+Early life and education

-Weaver began wrestling at the age of six.
-He attended Easton Area High School in Easton, Pennsylvania, where he won three PIAA state titles.
+Weaver was born in Rochester, New York, on December 29, 1958.
+He began wrestling at the age of six, and attended Easton Area High School in Easton, Pennsylvania, where he won three PIAA state titles.
 He won in 1975 and 1976 at the 98-pound weight class and in 1977 at the 105-pound weight class.
 In 1977, Weaver participated in the Dapper Dan Classic, which features the Pennsylvania all-stars against a national team and won by a fall in 0:50.
 He graduated from Easton High School in 1977 and spent a post-graduate year at Blair Academy in Blairstown, New Jersey.
 While at Blair, he won the National Prep School Championship and the Outstanding Wrestler trophy.